Sarah Kendall: Early life

+Career

 Stand-up comedy

 Kendall has performed solo shows at the Edinburgh Festival Fringe since 2003, with her 2004 show being nominated for the Perrier award.
 She has also performed in the Melbourne Comedy Festival since 2000.

 In February 2003 she was in Greenwich, London, performing at Up The Creek comedy club, alongside Jimmy Carr.

-Kendall talked about how she has reviewed her own comic response to a heckler who threatened her with sexual violence during a routine in an article in The Guardian on 2 August 2014.
+In an article in The Guardian on 2 August 2014 Kendall talked about how she has reviewed her own comic response to a heckler who threatened her with sexual violence during a routine.
 She said, "I built a routine around it – but looking back, I betrayed the seriousness of the incident".
 Kendall remarked that she dropped the routine because it started to sit uncomfortably with her.

 Television and radio

-Kendall has been a "special guest" on the BBC Radio 2 comedy show Parsons and Naylor's Pull-Out Sections.
+Kendall has been a guest on the BBC Radio 2 comedy show Parsons and Naylor's Pull-Out Sections.

 She was part of an all-female sketch comedy show called Beehive also starring Alice Lowe, Barunka O'Shaughnessy and Clare Thomson, which was aired on E4.

 She was a guest stand up comic on BBC Three's Russell Howard's Good News.

-From 2010, she took the role of Libby McKenzie, an Australian character introduced in Series 6 of the BBC Radio 4 series Clare in the Community.
+From 2010, she took the role of Libby Prentice, an Australian character introduced in Series 6 of the BBC Radio 4 series Clare in the Community.

 On 23 November 2012, Kendall appeared on BBC Radio 4's satirical news show The Now Show, and on 4 May 2015 appeared in The Vote Now Show, one of six election specials.

 Kendall appeared on the Dave TV series Alan Davies: As Yet Untitled.

 She was a guest on BBC Radio 4's Quote...
 Unquote on 21 September 2015.

 In March 2017, her three-part series Sarah Kendall: Australian Trilogy was broadcast on BBC Radio 4.
-A second volume of Sarah Kendall's Australian Trilogy was aired in August 2018.
+A second series was aired in August 2018.

-She has also appeared in Richard Herring's Leicester Square Theatre Podcast in 2021, in which Herring took issue with an article that suggested she met her husband at the Edinburgh fringe, she revealed that they in fact met at a Melbourne Comedy festival.
+She has also appeared in Richard Herring's Leicester Square Theatre Podcast in 2021, in which Herring took issue with an article that suggested she met her husband at the Edinburgh fringe, she revealed that they met at a Melbourne Comedy festival.
 She was also featured in a Georg Jensen commercial.

-She appeared in the season finale episode of the first season of Motherland, originally aired on BBC2, as a nanny.
+She appeared in the final episode of the first series of Motherland, originally aired on BBC Two, as a nanny.

 In 2019, Kendall created, wrote and starred in the comedy TV series Frayed, renewed in 2021.

 Kendall was the winner of Series 11 of the comedy game show Taskmaster.

+In 2026, with Diane Morgan, she co-wrote and performed in the BBC One television sitcom Ann Droid.

 Personal life

-Kendall was married to Henry Naylor and has two children.
+Kendall is gay.
+She was married to Henry Naylor and has two children.